-They are stored at the sheriff’s office initially and then they are published on the internet on the Palm Beach County sheriff’s office booking blotter which is accessible by the public.
+They are stored at the Sheriff’s office initially and then they are published on the internet on the Sheriff’s office booking blotter which is accessible by the public.
 From there, once published, then they are able to be redistributed by any other agency or any other entity that may mine the internet for such data.

-Initially, they are stored in the sheriff’s office.
+Initially, they are stored in the Sheriff’s office.
 Initially, they are published on the sheriff’s office website.
 From there, the press might pick it up, different media might pick it up, and other different websites may pick it up as well.
-A qualified DUI lawyer can protect your rights, and attempt to protect your privacy when possible.
+A skilled DUI Lawyer can protect your rights, and attempt to protect your privacy when possible.

 Having your DUI arrest be public knowledge can be stressful.
-A qualified DUI lawyer can alleviate that stress by protecting your rights.
+A seasoned DUI Attorney can alleviate that stress by protecting your rights.

 Consequences of a Public Arrest Record

 The consequence of having a public arrest record is that it is public.
-Anyone can look at DUI arrest records in West Palm Beach either directly through the Sheriff’s office, which puts it up as public information, or through the media or a third-party entity that regularly mines this data to publish on their own independent websites where it is further circulated around the internet for everyone to see.
+Anyone can look at West Palm Beach DUI arrest records either directly through the Sheriff’s office, which puts it up as public information, or through the media or a third-party entity that regularly mines this data to publish on their own independent websites where it is further circulated around the internet for everyone to see.

 There are companies like www.arrestreports.com and www.mugshots.com.
 Locally, there are sites like Facebook West Palm Beach Busted, Boca Raton Busted, and there is Delray Beach Busted.
 There are also local newspapers.
 They tend to pick this up and publish this information.
 The consequences of having a public arrest record are that the public is able to view it on many different forums and, not just through the Sheriff’s office.